As the senior in your life approaches a certain age, the rigors of daily life can cause them a lot of pain.

 Greater joint flexibility: This is just like building stamina.
 Although it’s not always easy to get started, a older adult can reduce their stiff and painful joints to a degree if they get into a walking routine.

-- More coordination and balance: They may also find their coordination and balance both improve.
-This is especially good because it can help to reduce the chances of them falling and injuring themselves.
-(Especially if they couple walking with balance exercises.)
+More coordination and balance: They may also find their coordination and balance both improve.
+This is especially good because it can help to reduce the chances of them falling and injuring themselves (particularly if they couple walking with balance exercises.)

 Healthier weight: As the senior works up a sweat when they walk, they torch calories.
 This controls their weight without the need for strenuous exercise.

 Social Benefits Of Walking

 Besides the myriad of physical perks, there are social benefits of walking that can also help seniors:

 A more expansive social life: No longer is the senior relegated to seeing pals around their assisted living facility or their neighbors on the block.
 They can leave the house and walk with friends or even walk to someone’s house to meet up with them.
 This grows their social circle.

 Very inexpensive to start and maintain: Even seniors with a limited budget can enjoy regular walking.
 They only need a sturdy pair of walking shoes and that’s it.
 They’re good to go.
 After all, walking is free.

-- Walking can be a social activity if the senior joins a walking group.
-Get more ideas in our article, How Do You Engage The Elderly In Social Activities?
+Walking can be a social activity if the senior joins a walking group.

 Mental Health Benefits Of Walking